sufyanaslam44/green-toolkit-backend/UPDATE_RENDER.md

 ## ⚡ Quick Checklist Before Pushing

 - [ ] Code runs locally without errors
-- [ ] PDF generation works on localhost
 - [ ] All files committed to git
 - [ ] Pushed to GitHub
 - [ ] Build command in render.yaml is correct